OVERVIEW: The Robertson Foundation supports scientists and leadership efforts to advance the field of medical research.

 IP TAKE: This foundation takes a business-like approach to its grantmaking and expects measurable results in the immediate and long terms.

-Grant amounts range from $1,000 to over $3 million; however, most range between $5,000 and $50,000.
-The Robertson Foundation does not accept unsolicited applications or requests for funding.
+Robertson’s grant amounts range from $1,000 to over $3 million, although most fall between $5,000 and $50,000.
+The Robertson Foundation is not currently accepting unsolicited applications or requests for funding.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).